raghuyennamalli/KB-Bioethanol/scripts/README.txt

-These scripts implement the Co-expression analysis pipeline and are written in python
+These scripts implement the Co-expression analysis pipeline and are written in python and R languages.